FREE Case Review (866) 588-0600

 Hyland’s Teething Tablets Recall – Serious Safety Risk of Harm to Children

-The FDA warns parents that Hyland’s Homeopathic Teething Products are being recalled because they may pose a risk to children.
+The FDA warns parents that Hyland’s Homeopathic Teething Products are being recalled because they may harm children.
 The tablets are manufactured to contain a small amount of belladonna, a substance that can cause serious harm at larger doses.

-For such homeopathic treatments, it is important that the amount of belladonna be carefully controlled.
+For such homeopathic treatments, the amount of belladonna must be carefully controlled.
 FDA noted that the tablets contain inconsistent levels of belladonna.

 FDA advises consumers to consult their health care professional if their child experiences symptoms such as: